otagobioinformaticsspringschool/2022-obss-day3/_episodes/02-slurm.md

 Up until this point we have been using NeSI in an interactive manner, but we need to start requesting larger allocations of resources in order run our jobs in a timely manner.

+The three main resources are:

+- Number of CPUs,
+- Memory (RAM), and
+- Time (How long a job will be allowed to run for)

 ### Creating a batch script

 Jobs on Mahuika and Māui are submitted in the form of a batch script containing the code you want to run and a header of information needed by our job scheduler Slurm.